Controlled Foreign Corporations (CFCs): Definition, rules, and tax implications

 Subpart F income – current tax on certain categories

 Subpart F takes some types of a CFC’s income and makes the US owner pay tax on it right away, even when the company sends no dividend at all.
-It focuses on income that is easy to move, like interest, dividends, rents, royalties, and on sales or services that shift profits across borders.
+It targets CFC passive income and similar amounts that are easy to shift across borders, such as interest, dividends, rents, and royalties, and on sales or services that shift profits across borders.
 These CFC rules stop long delays in US tax when a foreign corporation holds cash or other passive assets instead of running a real local business.

 GILTI – ongoing tax on business profits